 What Documents Attract Stamp Duty?

-Stamp Duty Rates for Property (2026)
+Stamp Duty Rates on Property

 How to Pay Stamp Duty

-2. GRA assesses the duty payable
+2. GRA assesses the value and calculates duty payable

-3. Pay at the GRA cashier
+3. Pay the assessed amount

 Exemptions